HL7/cqf-recommendations/pages/documentation-recommendations.md

 This implementation guide defines profiles for each of the request resources to be used as recommendation instances:

-* [Appointment](StructureDefinition-cpg-appointment.html): The recommendation for an appointment
 * [CommunicationRequest](StructureDefinition-cpg-communicationrequest.html): Recommendation for a specific communication
-* [DeviceRequest](StructureDefinition-cpg-devicerequest.html): Recommendation for a specific device to be used
+* [CollectInformationTask](StructureDefinition-cpg-collectinformationtask.html): Recommendation to collect specific information
 * [ImmunizationRecommendation](StructureDefinition-cpg-immunizationrecommendation.html): Recommendation for a particular immunization
 * [MedicationRequest](StructureDefinition-cpg-medicationrequest.html): Recommendation for a specific medication
-* [NutritionOrder](StructureDefinition-cpg-nutritionorder.html): Recommendation for a specific diet or substance
 * [ServiceRequest](StructureDefinition-cpg-servicerequest.html): Recommendation for a particular procedure or referral to a specialist

 Specific guideline content will typically define derived profiles for recommendation instances establishing additional constraints.

 Content conforming to this implementation guide SHALL use one of the recommendation instance profiles described above to ensure supporting information related to the recommendation is preserved through the recommendation instance.